ryancooper/course-info/lab3.md

 As described in the textbook, attempting to delete a tuple from a leaf page that is less than half full should cause that page to either steal tuples from one of its siblings or merge with one of its siblings.
 If one of the page's siblings has tuples to spare, the tuples should be evenly distributed between the two pages, and the parent's entry should be updated accordingly.
 However, if the sibling is also at minimum occupancy, then the two pages should merge and the entry deleted from the parent.
 Occasionally, deleting an entry from the parent will cause the parent to become less than half full.
 In this case, the parent should steal entries from its siblings or merge with a sibling.
 This may cause recursive merges or deletion of the root node if the last entry is deleted from the root node.

-In this exercise you will finish implementing `handleMinOccupancyLeafPage()`,  `handleMinOccupancyInternalPage()`, `mergeLeafPages()` and `mergeInternalPages()` in `BPlusTreeFile.java`.
-In the first two functions you will implement code to evenly redistribute tuples/entries if the siblings have tuples/entries to spare.
+In this exercise you will implement `stealFromLeafPage()`, `stealFromLeftInternalPage()`, `stealFromRightInternalPage()`, `mergeLeafPages()` and `mergeInternalPages()` in `BTreeFile.java`.
+In the first three functions you will implement code to evenly redistribute tuples/entries if the siblings have tuples/entries to spare.
 Remember to update the corresponding key field in the parent.
-In `handleMinOccupancyInternalPage()`, you will also need to update the parent pointers of the children that were moved.
+In `stealFromLeftInternalPage()`/`stealFromRightInternalPage()`, you will also need to update the parent pointers of the children that were moved.
 You should be able to reuse the function `updateParentPointers()` for this purpose.

 In `mergeLeafPages()` and `mergeInternalPages()` you will implement code to merge pages, effectively performing the inverse of `splitLeafPage()` and `splitInternalPage()`.
 Be sure to call `setEmptyPage()` on deleted pages to make them available for reuse.